West Windsor, New Jersey: Arts and culture

 The West Windsor Arts Center is the junction where the arts and community meet.
 They offer performances, classes, workshops, exhibitions, literary arts events and various other special events.
 It is located in the historic Princeton Junction Firehouse.

 The Mercer County Italian-American Festival, established in 2000 and held annually in West Windsor, celebrated its 20th annual event in September 2019.

 MCTV 26

-Mercer County Television (MCTV) channel 26 is an Educational-access television station in West Windsor that is owned and operated by Mercer County Community College (MCCC).
+Mercer County Television channel 26 is an Educational-access television station in West Windsor that is owned and operated by Mercer County Community College.
 The student television station is transmitted to all of Mercer County, New Jersey, via cable TV channel 26 on Xfinity and Optimum, reaching an excess of 90,000 households.
 MCTV was added as Verizon FiOS channel 20 in Mercer County starting in 2009.

 Parks and recreation

 Richard J. Coffee Mercer County Park is located on Old Trenton Road.
 Administered by the Mercer County Park Commission and located primarily in West Windsor, it has athletic fields, a dog park, picnic grounds, a newly renovated boathouse and marina on Mercer Lake, bike trails and an ice skating rink that is home to the Mercer Bulldogs special hockey team.

 The West Windsor Community Park is a 123 acres public park which serves as the primary park for active recreation.
 Facilities include a playground, jogging/bicycling paths, basketball courts, dog parks, a skate park, tennis courts and pickleball courts.
 This park also features 3 baseball fields and an indoor baseball facility where many children go to train.
 The park is also home to the West Windsor Waterworks Family Aquatics Center.

 Duck Pond Park is a 120 acres park under construction located off Meadow Road between the intersections with Clarksville Road and Bear Brook Road, bordering Duck Pond Run.
 It is designed to be a "second community park" for the township.
 As of 2015, lighted soccer fields have been completed and in use by the West Windsor–Plainsboro Soccer Association, as well as tennis, volleyball and basketball courts.
 Future plans include a playground, picnic areas, an amphitheater, and a fishing pond.